 In the UK the Health & Safety Executive has in place specific legal requirements that place an obligation on employers, and those who manage properties, to have in place procedures for managing asbestos, and the asbestos survey helps with this.
-Failure to comply with these requirements is a serious offence, and can result in unlimited fines and potential custodial sentences of up to six months in prison.
+Failure to comply with these requirements is a serious offence, and can result in unlimited fines and potentially custodial sentences of up to six months in prison.

 So, by having a survey you are not only protecting your staff and visitors, but also yourself from potential prosecution.

 Not all buildings need an asbestos survey.
 The use of asbestos in the UK was made illegal in late 1999.
-As a result of this it is considered safe to assume that buildings build after this date will not contain asbestos.
+As a result of this, it is considered safe to assume that buildings built after this date will not contain asbestos.
 If you’re building was constructed after 1999. you should record this information and collate any evidence you have to this effect, in case you are asked to produce it.